mashyko/Cpp_samples/README.md

 Samples of C++ source codes

-Samples of MakeFile

-Samples of CMakeLIsts.txt
+Samples of MakeFile: Samples of CMakeLists.txt